verwirren/Eagtek/README.md

 # Eagtek
 If you are going to use an HTML file: Download the file (preferably on a USB drive) and run it on your computer.
 This will open up your main browser, and you are able to play.
+(Note that you can only play online with the HTML file. for some reason there is not a singleplayer mode.)

 If you are going to use a link: These links can be blocked by your administrator.
 Enter them in your browser, and enjoy!